 Unlike many of its sugary counterparts, this sugar-free peanut butter pie will keep you feeling full for hours.
 You get to avoid the sugar crash and you don’t have to save it just for dessert.
 This keto pie can work as a decadent snack or even breakfast!

-This peanut butter pie is the staple dessert in our household.
+This keto-friendly peanut butter pie is the staple dessert in our household.
 In fact, we’ve been making this dessert for almost 10 years.
 Our family was first introduced to this recipe through a special edition of Bon Appetit from 1992 called Favorite Restaurant Recipes.
 Since we all love the peanut butter and chocolate combination, it became a quick favorite.
 We made it each year on my dad’s birthday as well as for numerous other special occasions.

 It was one of those desserts that you’d look forward to for months.
 It’s just that good!
 Even though this recipe might seem a little complicated, it’s worth every bit of effort.
 Plus, although there’s multiple steps, it’s all very straightforward.